A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Conclusion

-Our logic $\mathcal{OM}$ is suitable for formal and automated reasoning; in particular, it has natural encodings in Abella for mechanised reasoning, used to establish Theorem~\ref{theorem:sound}.
-In addition, our distinguishing formulae generation algorithm is implemented in Haskell~\cite{AhnHorTiu17genwit}.
+The logic $\OM$ is suitable for formal and automated reasoning.
+It has natural encodings in Abella for mechanised reasoning, used to establish Theorem~\ref{theorem:sound}.
+In addition, our distinguishing formulae generation algorithm is implemented in Haskell, as explained in Section~\ref{sec:dfalgo} and a companion report~\cite{AhnHorTiu17genwit}.
+We envision that $\OM$ and related intuitionistic modal logics characterising bisimilarity congruences have a role in symbolic model checking.

-Future work includes justifying whether or not \OM\ is complete for infinite processes with replication or recursion, as discussed following Lemma~\ref{lemma:not}.
-Another problem is to extend \OM\ with fixed points, as in the $\mu$-calculus~\cite{Kozen83}.
-Such an extension could lead to intuitionistic model checkers invariant under open bisimulation, where the call-by-need approach to inputs is related to symbolic execution.
-We have already lifted open bisimulation and $\OM$\ to the $\pi$-calculus with mismatch~\cite{Horne2018}.
-Future work will lift \OM\ and open bisimulation to the applied $\pi$-calculus~\cite{Abadi2018}, generalising work on open bisimulation for the spi-calculus~\cite{Tiu2010,briais06entcs}.